A password will be e-mailed to you

 Elite paints an unreasonable picture of the ROI and the process.
 I am realistic myself, and if you are looking to throw down money and immediately start collecting fat returns with no delay, you are in for a rude awakening.

-Alex keeps his word, which is the best endorsement that can be given.
-He says something, it will come to pass.
-Things come up and get in the way, but if he says he will fix it, he will get it done in the end.
-The problem I have had recently is getting him to commit to fixing the growing issues I am having.
+Alex used to keep his word, which was the best endorsement that can be given.
+It used to be, if he says something, it will come to pass.
+Things come up and get in the way, but if he said he would fix it, he would get it done in the end.
+The problem I have had for the last few years is getting him to commit to fixing the growing issues I am having.
 We have had many issues with property management responsiveness.
 Alex has always been attentive in the past, and is working to fix the internal problems within Elite, but they seem to be mounting up faster than he can deal with them.
 Most recently, I have not gotten satisfaction on issues concerning water bills, and I feel he has been dodging it, which is not characteristic of him.
 We have had many tenant issues, which I put on the fact that ALL of my tenants are of the welfare-class.
 Garbage in, garbage out.
 This is the reality of renters in these areas, so be realistic about it yourself.
 The actual return has been less than the theoretical maximum because of short-paying or non-paying tenants, damage to units, vacancies that stretch for months, legal charges to evict tenants that run into many thousands per eviction, and, recently for me, repairs to rehabbed units that so far have cost me a small fortune.
 The numbers quoted by Elite are not achievable.
 I no longer share the vision that as Elite goes through more buildings in more areas, things will generally keep improving in the southside for landlords.
 The sheer scope of the blight is beyond Elite's abilities.
 They have simply underestimated the depravity of renters who have accepted failure and have huge chips on their shoulders.

 I told Alex in the beginning that if things worked well for me, I would become one of his best customers.
 I can't do it in the raw number of buildings purchased, but I can do it as far as backing him and Elite and doing my utmost to continually invest with him when I am able.
 Unfortunately, my experiences thus far have given me second thoughts about pouring more money into a hopeless part of the world, owing in large part to the Elite's mismanagement of my portfolio and the lack of responsiveness I have received during the times when I needed it the most.
 We have now been losing thousands for the past two months, making $0 for April 2017, after 2.5 years of never hitting the theoretical potential and always being short $1-3K.